LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 ```

 ### POJO Example 2
-The `rootField` property of the `@AutoGsonAdapter` annotation is useful to avoid repetition.
+The `rootField` property of the `@AutoGsonAdapter` annotation is used to avoid repetition.

 ```java
 @AutoGsonAdapter(rootField = "person.names")